rodaebel/gaesynkit/doc/source/reference.rst

 =================

 The gaesynkit.js file contains the complete client-side implementation.
-It has no dependencies to any other Javascript library and defines its own namesapce.
+It has no dependencies to any other Javascript library and defines its own Javascript namesapce.

 Add the following resource tag to the head section of your HTML file::